AckerlyXu/heima/articles/media-services/media-services-dotnet-check-job-progress-with-webhooks.md

 * An Azure account.
 For details, see [Azure 1rmb Trial](https://www.azure.cn/pricing/1rmb-trial/).
 * A Media Services account.
 To create a Media Services account, see [How to Create a Media Services Account](media-services-portal-create-account.md).
-* Understanding of [how to use Azure functions](../azure-functions/functions-overview.md).
-Also, review [Azure functions HTTP and webhook bindings](../azure-functions/functions-bindings-http-webhook.md).

 This topic shows how to